kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 ## Finding Ideas <a href="#finding-ideas" id="finding-ideas">#</a>

 Well, first of all, you need to know what you want to build.
-I used to lose sleep over this; thinking and remixing thoughts, hoping for eureka &mdash; Until I started to look inward:
+I used to lose sleep over this; thinking and remixing ideas, hoping for eureka &mdash; Until I started to look inward:

 - Build things that solve problems that you encounter and piss you off frequently.
 - Solving the so-called 'pain points' or 'frictions'.
 Go outside, don't stop listening to people and learn from them.